kosamad/the-meadow-project/README.md

 **Events**

 To add an event to their basket, users should click the 'Add to Basket' button located at the end of the event order form.
 Users need to enter the names of the attendees and have the option to add a note for the host.
 Similar to product orders, the quantity can be adjusted by typing directly into the box or by using the customized + and - buttons.
+If attendee information isn't given, the user is given an alert to promt them to input this information.
+Note, this cannot be whitespace.

 **Both**